oneminch/Notes/React.md

 }
 ```
 ## Rendering

+- It's important to note that whenever state changes, React will re-render the component that owns that state and all of its child components - regardless of whether or not those child components accept any props from their parent.
 ### List Rendering

 - If React encounters a [[JavaScript|JS]] array of components in JSX, it renders them side by side in the [[DOM]].